 Note: candidates for admission must present evidence of bachelor's degree conferral prior to the start of their academic program.

-- Documentation of teaching certification from an accredited program
+- Documentation of teaching certification or initial teaching certification from an accredited program

 - Two recommendation checklists (submitted online with the application)

 - A statement demonstrating commitment to and interest in literacy education as well as an ability to write clearly and well (submitted online with application)

 - New York State mandates that all SUNY teacher preparation programs adopt college entrance assessments for admissions consideration.
 Anyone submitting an application for admission is required to submit scores for ONE of the following: the Graduate Record Examination (GRE) with a minimum score of 280, Miller Analogies Test (MAT) with a minimum score of 400, edTPA with a passing score as set by New York State, or the Praxis Core Academic Skills for Educators, with a minimum score of 450.

 Preference will be given to candidates with an overall undergraduate GPA of 3.0 and above on a 4.0 scale.

 Entry into the Literacy Department graduate program is very competitive, with more eligible applicants than can be accommodated.
 The GPA criterion listed above is the minimal acceptable requirement but does not guarantee admission into this degree program.
 The Literacy Department will evaluate all applications and make final admission decisions on all candidates.
 The final notification regarding admission is transmitted to the applicant from the Graduate Admissions Office.
 You should matriculate, that is be accepted and enrolled in the program, before beginning course work.